-You have a low preference for working collaboratively and prefer to work independently.
-You sometimes find it distracting and are less able to focus with other people around.
+You have very high preference for collaboration.
+You are usually able to learn better and get work done with other people around and prefer not to work independently.
 Being able to work well under both conditions is important.
 Sometimes you need to collaborate and sometimes you need to be independent.
 This is true for school, work and your personal life.